Analogue of the Galois Theory for arbitrary finite field extensions: Abstract

 \section{Abstract}

+This paper resolves the long-standing open problem of establishing a unified Galois theory for all finite field extensions.
 This paper is a finishing touch to the (over 200 years) {\em classical} `Galois Theory' of {\em arbitrary} finite field extensions, i.e. the goal of it is to describe intermediate subfields of an arbitrary finite field extension via {\em invariants} of `natural/obvious' objects that are associated with subfields via two Galois-type correspondences.

 The classical Galois Theory covers the case of finite Galois field extensions.
 For finite Galois field extensions the objects are their Galois groups and their invariants.